jar-o/dumdum/README.md

 ### Response

 The _Response_ section designates what will be returned if the _Request_ section matches.
 It's prefixed by `<`.
-This section is entirely optional, by default dumdum will return a `200`.
+This section is entirely optional, by default dumdum will return a `200` response.

 ```